 Here are some strategies to consider;

 Some church bulletins can be very detailed.
-In fact, too detailed to be any useful.
-We have seen 4-page printed bulletins where someone can hardly read because the font is too small and it has too much information.
+In fact, too detailed to be useful.
+We have seen 4-page printed bulletins that someone can hardly read because the font is too small and it has too much information.

 It is important to figure out which information is important for each bulletin while leaving out the rest.
-Get a grip of all the essential information; surely, everything cannot be essential.
+Get a grip on all the essential information; surely, everything cannot be essential.

 Make it Fun